 As with most guitar gear questions, answers are always going to be somewhat subjective.

-The two distortion pedals I've highlighted are what I believe will be the most optimal solutions for the largest number of people.
-What it doesn't mean is that they're the only solutions, or that other options don't exist.
+The two distortion pedals highlighted are what we believe will be the most optimal solutions for the largest number of people.
+What it doesn't mean is that they're the only solutions or that other options don't exist.

-A lot of what works for you (and what I've seen work for others) is contingent upon your rig, how you play, where you play and how you have everything setup.
+A lot of what works for you is contingent upon your rig, how you play, where you play and how you have everything setup.

 Thus, there are a few honorable mentions that could serve as working distortion pedals for acoustic guitar rigs.